 How does a qualified small employer HRA (QSEHRA) work?

-In December 2016, Congress made a formal exception on HRAs with the passage of the 21st Century Cures Act1.
+When Congress passed the Affordable Care Act (ACA), it essentially limited HRAs to pairing with group plans only.
+That changed in December 2016 when Congress made a formal exception on HRAs with the passage of the 21st Century Cures Act1.
 The law created the QSEHRA, a personalized health benefit for organizations with fewer than 50 FTEs.

-With a QSEHRA, employer contributions are capped annually.
-In 2023, annual employee allowances are limited to $5,850 for self-only employees and $11,800 for employees with a family.
-Employer-set allowances must be offered on the same terms to all eligible employees, and an organization can't offer different allowance amounts to different employees unless those differences are based on family status.
+There are annual limits on employer contributions with a QSEHRA.
+In 2025, annual employee allowances are limited to $6,350 for self-only employees and $12,800 for employees with a family.
+Employers must offer allowances on the same terms to all eligible employees, and an organization can't offer different allowance amounts to different employees unless those differences are based on family status.
 Additionally, QSEHRA participants must coordinate their allowance with any premium tax credits.
+If an employee’s QSEHRA allowance is affordable, they can’t collect any tax credits.
+If their allowance is unaffordable, they must reduce their tax credit by the amount of their QSEHRA allowance.

-A QSEHRA is ideal for small organizations with fewer than 50 FTEs who want a health benefit that is affordable and easy to manage.
+A QSEHRA is ideal for small organizations with fewer than 50 FTEs that want a health benefit that’s affordable and easy to manage.

 How does an individual coverage HRA (ICHRA) work?